The-Blockchain-Company/bcc-db-sync/doc/interesting-queries.md

       and consuming_input.tx_out_index = tx_out.index
     left join tx as consuming_tx on consuming_tx.id = consuming_input.tx_in_id
     left join block as consuming_block on consuming_block.id = consuming_tx.block_id
-    where ( -- Ommit outputs from genesis after Allegra hard fork const.effective_time_ < '2020-12-16 21:44:00'
+    where ( -- Ommit outputs from genesis after Evie hard fork const.effective_time_ < '2020-12-16 21:44:00'
 			or generating_block.epoch_no is not null
 			)